wyt05/portfolio_evaluator_app/README.txt

-Step 1: To install the dependencies: pip install -r requirements.txt Step 2: To run the app, just type: streamlit run app.py on the console.
+Step 1: To install the dependencies, type: pip install -r requirements.txt Step 2: To run the app, just type: streamlit run app.py on the console.